jatutert/demos/Minikube/README.md

 This repository has several scripted demonsration environments.
 Some are still in alpha version and other ones are more advanced !

-## OSTicket
+## Minikube

-Runs on Ubuntu 22.04 LTS Virtual Machines within Oracle VM VirtualBOX
+Runs on Ubuntu 22.04 LTS or Windows 10/11